vetienne74/hpcscan/README.md

 ------------ | ----------- | ------------
 Baseline     | CPU standard implementation | :arrow_right: **This mode is the reference implementation without any optimization.** <br> Always enabled
-CacheBlk     | CPU with cache blocking optimization techniques | Always enabled Cuda         | GPU with CUDA without optimization | Only enabled when compiled with nvcc (NVIDIA CUDA compiler) NEC          | NEC with compiler directives | Only enabled when compiled with nc++ (NEC C++ compiler for SX-Aurora TSUBASA) NEC_SCA      | NEC with Stencil Code Accelerator | Only enabled when compiled with nc++ (NEC C++ compiler for SX-Aurora TSUBASA)
+CacheBlk     | CPU with cache blocking optimization techniques | Always enabled CUDA         | GPU with CUDA without optimization | Only enabled when compiled with nvcc (NVIDIA CUDA compiler) HIP          | GPU with HIP without optimization | Only enabled when compiled with hipcc (AMD HIP compiler) NEC          | NEC with compiler directives | Only enabled when compiled with nc++ (NEC C++ compiler for SX-Aurora TSUBASA) NEC_SCA      | NEC with Stencil Code Accelerator | Only enabled when compiled with nc++ (NEC C++ compiler for SX-Aurora TSUBASA)
 OpenAcc      | GPU with OpenACC without optimization | Only enabled when compiled with a C++ compiler that supports OpenACC